-We show that TFP differences between rich and poor countries are systematically larger in skilled labourand R&D-intensive sectors.
-Specifically, productivity gaps are far more pronounced in sectors such as Scientific Instruments, Electrical and Non-electrical Machinery, and Printing and Publishing, than in sectors such as Apparel, Textiles, or Furniture.
-Moreover, we find that cross-country TFP differences in manufacturing sectors average about the same substantial orders of magnitude as development accounting literature has found in cross-country variation at the aggregate economy level (for example, Hall and Jones (1999), and Caselli (2005)).
+We show that TFP differences between rich and poor countries are systematically larger in skilled labour and R&D-intensive sectors.
+Specifically, productivity gaps are far more pronounced in sectors, such as Scientific Instruments, Electrical and Nonelectrical Machinery, and Printing and Publishing, than in sectors, such as Apparel, Textiles or Furniture.
+Moreover, we find that cross-country TFP differences in manufacturing sectors average about the same substantial orders of magnitude as development accounting literature has found in cross-country variation at the aggregate economy level (Hall and Jones, 1999; Caselli, 2005).
 We also find that Ricardian TFP differences are quantitatively important to explain trade flows.
-When restricting TFP differences to be country-specific, the fit of our estimation equations drops by roughly 14 percentage points in terms of adjusted R-square.
-To explore the sensitivity of our results to the underlying trade model, we also back out sectoral TFPs in models with firm heterogeneity in productivity (Eaton and Kortum (2002), Melitz (2003)) and in a model with endogenous markups.
+When restricting TFP differences to be country-specific, the fit of our estimation equations drops by roughly 14 percentage points in terms of adjusted R-squared.
+To explore the sensitivity of our results to the underlying trade model, we also back out sectoral TFPs in models with firm heterogeneity in productivity (Eaton and Kortum, 2002; Melitz, 2003) and in a model with endogenous markups.
 The estimation equations implied by these alternative models are similar to the ones of our main approach and the sectoral TFP findings are also similar.
 We also verify that our estimates for aggregate manufacturing TFP correlate strongly with the productivity estimates found in the development accounting literature and that estimated industry TFPs correlate with the productivities constructed as Solow residuals for the few countries and industries where the information needed to apply that method is available.

 We conclude by using our sectoral productivity estimates to test various development theories.
-Our results show that technology spillovers are important in explaining cross-country sectoral TFP differences; that larger endowments of human capital lead to faster technology adoption in human capital intensive industries; and that financial development impacts on growth by leading to a more efficient allocation of credit within a given sector.
+Our results show that technology spillovers are important in explaining crosscountry sectoral TFP differences; that larger endowments of human capital lead to faster technology adoption in human capital intensive industries; and that financial development impacts on growth by leading to a more efficient allocation of credit within a given sector.

-This paper is organized as follows.
-The next section briefly discusses the related literature.
-Section 3 introduces the theoretical model.
-Section 4 develops a methodology for computing industry productivity indices.
-Section 5 presents our empirical findings regarding sectoral productivity profiles.
-Section 6 covers robustness checks.
-Section 7 discusses a number of applications of our productivity estimates with regard to testing specific development theories that have implications for cross-industry patterns in productivity.
-The final section presents our conclusions.
+This article is organised as follows.
+The next Section briefly discusses the related literature.
+Section 2 introduces the theoretical model.
+Section 3 develops a methodology for computing industry productivity indices.
+Section 4 presents our empirical findings regarding sectoral productivity profiles.
+Section 5 covers robustness checks.
+Section 6 discusses a number of applications of our productivity estimates with regard to testing specific development theories that have implications for cross-industry patterns in productivity.
+The final Section presents our conclusions.